WOLFGANG HAFFNER & BAND „kind of eastPLUGGED“ | 10 May 2019

 Bardzo dziękuję Leszkowi, Januszowi, Marcinowi i Pawłowi za ten wspaniały "polski koncertowy wieczór"

-PS.
-As the second participant in this year's eastPLUGGED® Junior Award, Berlin based pianist Johanna Summer played compositions of her own ahead of the main concert.
+As a further participant of the "eastPLUGGED® Junior Award 2018/19", Berlin based pianist Johanna Summer played compositions of her own ahead of the main concert.

 A Novel of Anomaly| 09 November 2018